carloscmu/carloscmu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am an economist interested in networks, asset pricing, financial stability, and macroprudential regulation.
-Recently, I have explored topics related to cyber risk.
+Recently, I have also explored topics related to cyber risk.

 Contact Information:<br>
 Email: <a href = "mailto: carlos@carlosrc.com">carlos@carlosrc.com</a>.<br>